sktguha/concurrentTasksRunner/Readme.txt

-Async Task runner with failure limits and limit to number of slots available To Run : open index.html in browser usage(execute below in console, also see concurrencyImprovedSaikat.js, after line 108 for usages) :
+Async Task runner with failure limits, success/failure signalling and limit to number of slots available To Run : open index.html in browser usage(execute below in console, also see concurrencyImprovedSaikat.js, after line 108 for usages) :